SCOTUS Roundup Case Could Kill Failure-to-Warn Claims

 The Question Presented

-Whether the Federal Insecticide, Fungicide, and Rodenticide Act preempts a label-based failure-to-warn claim where EPA has not required the warning.
+Whether the Federal Insecticide, Fungicide, and Rodenticide Act preempts a state-law failure-to-warn claim where the EPA has approved the product label without requiring the disputed warning.

-The 18-AG coalition — representing Arizona, California, Colorado, Delaware, D.C., Illinois, Maine, Maryland, Massachusetts, Michigan, Minnesota, New Jersey, New Mexico, New York, Oregon, Rhode Island, Vermont, and Wisconsin — argues that state failure-to-warn claims are essential gap-filling tools for consumer protection.
-Their brief contends that manufacturers can comply with both state and federal law simultaneously, and that Bates already resolved this issue.
+The 18-attorney-general coalition (representing Arizona, California, Colorado, Delaware, the District of Columbia, Illinois, Maine, Maryland, Massachusetts, Michigan, Minnesota, New Jersey, New Mexico, New York, Oregon, Rhode Island, Vermont, and Wisconsin) argues that state common-law claims provide vital consumer remedies.
+Their brief asserts that manufacturers can satisfy both federal labeling obligations and state-law duties, and that preemption should not be implied absent clear congressional intent.

 Traditional Approach vs LlamaLab Solution